-- Crews should always aim to maintain the maximum distance between rowers including: - o Rowing full crew at all times to avoid someone rowing towards another a rower sat at backstops - o Take a slow approach back into crew rowing, easing people back up to pace to avoid a rower falling out of sync with the rest of the crew. - Rowers should avoid shouting to reduce the risk of droplet transmission. - Whilst the use of face-covering during the outing itself is a personal choice, we would advise rowers to consider the risk of a mask getting wet through breath, sweat or splashes, restricting breathing and equally becoming less effective as protection against viral transmission when wet. - Crew debriefings (and briefings) should be kept to a minimum and socially distanced.
+- Crews should aim to maintain the maximum distance between rowers at all times including: - o Rowing full crew at all times to avoid someone rowing towards another rower sat at backstops - o Take a slow approach back into crew rowing, easing people back up to pace to avoid a rower falling out of sync with the rest of the crew. - Rowers should avoid shouting to reduce the risk of droplet transmission. - Whilst the use of face-covering during the outing itself is a personal choice, we would advise rowers to consider the risk of a mask getting wet through breath, sweat or splashes, restricting breathing and equally becoming less effective as protection against viral transmission when wet.